OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/built-in-repository/index.md

 We do not recommend manually placing packages into the package store, however in certain limited circumstances (such as restoring a backup or a big package migration) it can be useful.

 For most users, this will be a seamless background task.
 However, for some installations, this may cause performance issues.
-Users with `AdministerSystem` rights can disable the re-indexing task on the **{{Library,Packages}}** page.
+Users with `AdministerSystem` rights can disable the re-indexing task on the **Library ➜ Packages** page.

 Note that packages uploaded via the [recommended methods](/docs/packaging-applications/package-repositories/built-in-repository/#pushing-packages-to-the-built-in-repository) will still be indexed.